Is Adultery in Massachusetts Really a Crime?

-In more than 20 US states, including Massachusetts, adultery is a crime.
-It may seem archaic, but these are still active laws on the books.
-In Massachusetts, adultery is considered a crime “against chastity, morality, decency, and good order.”
+In many states, adultery is a crime.
+It may seem archaic, but there are still active laws on the books.
+In Massachusetts, adultery was considered a crime “against chastity, morality, decency, and good order” until the statute was repealed in 2018.
+SECTION 2.
+Sections 14 and 18 to 21, inclusive, of chapter 272 of the General Laws are hereby repealed.

 Under Massachusetts general laws Title I, Chapter 272, Section 14: